-The setup used to determine the freezing point is shown in Figure 2.3.1a and Figure 2.3.1b in all its parts.
-It is made of a special glass tube (1) that is cooled by a cold mixture (7) (Figure 2.3.1b) consisting of water, ice and sodium chloride.
+The setup used to determine the freezing point is shown in Figure 2.3a and Figure 2.3b in all its parts.
+It is made of a special glass tube (1) that is cooled by a cold mixture (7) (Figure 2.3b) consisting of water, ice and sodium chloride.

-Figure 2.3.1: a - Workplace for freezing-point experiments and its parts.
+Figure 2.3: a - Workplace for freezing-point experiments and its parts.
 Glass tube (1), 1000 ml beaker (2), temperature sensors?
-(3, 3), stirring bar (4), magnetic stirrer (5), Cobra4 unit (6). b - Cold mixture used to cool the glass tube (7)
+(3, 3\), stirring bar (4), magnetic stirrer (5), Cobra4 unit (6). b - Cold mixture used to cool the glass tube (7)

-Turn on the Cobra4 unit (6), the computer and open the "excel" software and the "measure" software (see Appendix 2.5.1 for basic instructions on how to perform the experiment).
+Turn on the Cobra4 unit (6), the computer and open the "excel" software and the software "measure" (see Chapter 12 for basic instructions on how to perform the experiment).

 Prepare the cold mixture by mixing water, ice and sodium chloride in the 1000 mL beaker (2).
-The amounts of the components of the cold mixture have to be chosen in order to obtain a temperature of $T < -10 \,^{\circ}$ C. Fill the 1000 mL beaker completely with ice.
+The amounts of the components of the cold mixture have to be chosen in order to obtain a temperature of T < -10 °C. Fill the 1000 mL beaker completely with ice.
 Add deionized water up to the 800 mL calibration mark.
 Since part of the ice is melting, add more ice until it does not melt anymore.
 To prevent the water from overflowing, part of it needs to be poured into the basin from time to time.
-Once the ice does not melt anymore, pour sodium chloride on the surface of the ice-water mixture and start immediately to stir it with the glass rod in order to dissolve the salt.
-Check the temperature using the temperature sensor (3).
-If $T > -10 \,^{\circ}$ C, add more salt and repeat the dissolving-stirring procedure as described above.
+Once the ice does not melt anymore, pour sodium chloride on the surface of the ice-water mixture and start immediately to stir it with the glass rod to dissolve the salt.
+Check the temperature using the temperature sensor ( $3^$ ).
+If T > -10 °C, add more salt and repeat the dissolving-stirring procedure as described above.
 The temperature of the cold mixture increases with time, therefore it has to be checked after each measurement and needs to be adjusted by adding ice and salt.

 Clean the glass tube with deionized water.
 Add the stirring bar (4) carefully.
-In order to avoid breaking of the glass tube, take care that the stirring bar does not fall from the top to the bottom of the glass tube.
+In order to avoid breaking the glass tube, take care that the stirring bar does not fall from the top to the bottom of the glass tube.

 In the first measurement, the freezing point of pure water is determined.
 Fill 25 mL of deionized water into the glass tube using the pipette and mount the glass tube in the beaker with the cold mixture as deep as possible.
 Place the first temperature sensor (3) in the middle of the glass tube.
-Take care, that it touches neither the stirring bar nor the glass tube.
+Take care that it touches neither the stirring bar nor the glass tube.
 Turn on the magnetic stirrer (5).
-Place the second temperature sensor (3) into the cold mixture in the beaker.
+Place the second temperature sensor (3\) into the cold mixture in the beaker.
 This is used to monitor the temperature of the cold mixture in order to ensure that it stays below -10 °C.